LukeSkyD/NP1-MGLRU-FIX/README.md

-MGLRUDISABLER
+MGLRU FIX - MGLRUDISABLER
 =
 ***!***
 THIS MODULE IS A WORKAROUND FOR FREEZES AND CRASHES ON 1.5.3(/HOTFIX) ON NOTHING PHONE (1)

-REMEMBER TO DISABLE IT BEFORE UPDATING THE PHONE TO A NEWER SW VERSION
+REMEMBER TO DISABLE IT BEFORE UPDATING THE PHONE TO A NEWER FW VERSION
 ***!***

 SPECIAL THANKS